 If your doctor suspects that you may have low testosterone, you will most likely first be given a simple blood test for your total testosterone.
 If your total testosterone levels come back as low, your doctor may follow up with a test for your free testosterone, as this will give your healthcare provider a more accurate picture of your ability to produce adequate amounts of testosterone.

-How Do We Test for Total Testosterone Levels?
+How Do We Test for Total and Free Testosterone Levels?

 |Adult Male||Adult Female|